 There are regional and national opportunities worth researching and applying for.
 A few great examples: Future Organic Farmer Grant Fund and VSAC Grants for non-degree courses (VT residents only).
 Women applicants can apply for scholarships from Les Dames d'Escoffier International.
 AmeriCorps educational stipends and the VA GI Bill can also be used to cover tuition.

 Is financial aid available for this program?

 The Farmer Training Program is a non-credit program, and therefore it is not eligible for financial aid, work study, or University loan programs.
-There are currently loans available for non-credit programs through Sally Mae.
+Previous students have taken out personal loans.

 What is the tuition for the Farmer Training Program?